 Ad Campaign Monitoring

-After you’ve published the job ad, wait for about 12-24 hours to see how well your ads are performing.
+After publishing the job ad, wait about 12-24 hours to see how well your ads are performing.
 Aim for:

 - Low Cost per Result